 A friend raised a question about the wisdom of posting one's personal business on Facebook.

 My Auntee Lillian used to say, "If you don't want your business in the street, keep it to yourself".
 She could gossip with the best of them--in a southern way that made you not see it as gossip, but pearls of wisdom.
-She knew a lot because people gravitated to her for advice, and told her a lot, but when it came to her business, she knew how to lock it up tight.
+She knew a lot, because people gravitated to her for advice, and told her a lot, but when it came to her business, she knew how to lock it up tightly.
 If you were going to use something against her, you'd have to make it up.
 She was a need-to-know kind of person, discreet, and private.
 The extent to which some users turn to social media to let their hair down, air their grievances, and invite the world into their homes, would have mortified her.

-We may overlook that on the streets called social media, your friends are my friends, and my friends are your friends--but THEIR friends might hate our guts--not because of anything we've done--but because of what they read or heard from someone they like, love, or trust.
+We may overlook that, on the streets called social media, your friends are my friends, and my friends are your friends--but THEIR friends might hate our guts--not because of anything we've done--but because of what they read or heard from someone they like, love, or trust.

 Auntee also used to emphasize that there are two sides to every tale--three if you include the truth.
 In the midst of a social media beef, revelation, or rant, however, the truth is often difficult to find--that is if you even care to investigate.